centau/ecr/api/Registry.md

 ### add()

-Adds components with default values to an entity.
+Adds all components specified to an entity.

 - **Type**

     ```lua
-    function Registry:add<T...>(entity: Entity, components: T...)
+    function Registry:add<T...>(id: Entity, components: T...)
     ```

 - **Details**

-    Adds the given components to the entity with their default values.
+    Adds the given components to the entity by calling each component constructor.

-    The values assigned are the values returned by the functions used to define the components.
+    Adding a component to an entity that already has the component will do nothing.

-    > ⚠️ Attempting to add components with this method that do not have default values will throw an error.
+    > ⚠️ Attempting to add components with this method that do not have constructors will error.

-    > ⚠️ Attempting to add a component to an entity that already has the component will throw an error.

 ---